Eight Views from the Border

 Born into a family of painters, Santos took the long road to the visual arts, taking productive if stubborn detours through graphic design, advertising, and journalism as a way to carve out her own place in the world.
 In those mediums, she distinguished herself with a quietly idiosyncratic style: a graphic designer likely to take a collage-like approach to a magazine layout, a visual communicator who preferred liminal spaces, a culture writer skeptical of easy answers.
 Ultimately, Santos followed those disparate paths to artmaking.

-Eight Views From the Border is a kind of culmination of this journey.
-Featuring eight of her so-called “pour paintings”—evocative abstract paintings that employ material, gesture and chance to conjure up memories of terrains and skies—the exhibition sees the artist working with a new confidence, revealing a hard-won new language for painting that harnesses all the learnings from her past lives while taking the long view on her practice.
+It’s moving to consider that an artist who once attempted to reckon with the vastness of the world, in a desperate attempt to hold on to the parts of it that she could control, would eventually find a new strength as an artist by learning to let go, by inviting chance into her process.
+Eight Views From the Border then is a kind of culmination of this journey.
+Featuring eight of the artist’s pour paintings, the exhibition sees Santos working with a new confidence, revealing a hard-won new language for painting that harnesses all the learnings from her past lives while taking the long view on her practice.

 —Raymond Ang